rickballard/CoCivium/legacy/Civium/README.md

 CoCoCivium’s core philosophical and constitutional documents are located in the [`scroll/`](./scroll) folder:

 - **[Cognocarta Consenti](scroll/Cognocarta_Consenti.md)**
-  The living constitution of CoCivium: recursive, non-final, and harmonically aligned.
+  The living constitution of CoCivium™: recursive, non-final, and harmonically aligned.

 - **[ReBirth Scroll (Human Edition)](scroll/ReBirth_Scroll_20250721updated.md)**
   A pattern-tuning scroll for humans reflecting on belief, coherence, and spiritual upgrade.